-Keratoacanthoma is likely to be a form of cSCC (see: Pathology of keratoacanthoma).
-It often undergoes spontaneous resolution.
+Whether keratoacanthoma is a form of cSCC or a separate lesion is still under debate (see: Pathology of keratoacanthoma).

-Many of keratoacanthomas arise in association with AK, and the age and site distribution is similar to that of AK and cSCC.
+Many keratoacanthomas arise in association with AK, and the age and site distribution is similar to that of AK and cSCC.
 The chronically exposed sites of the head and neck, hands and forearms are most commonly affected, though multiple keratoacanthomas most often occur on the limbs, particularly the lower limbs.
 Occasionally it may occur in sites related to trauma, surgery or burns.